theiagen/public_health_viral_genomics/docs/source/theiacov_characterization_workflows.rst

 2. **Quality assessment (QA):** Producing relevant quality-control (QA) metrics for the input read data and the generated assembly.
 3. **Characterization:** Using Pangolin for lineage assignment, NextClade for clade assignment, and VADR for validation and annotation.

-There are five workflows in the TheiaCoV Characterization Series.
+There are five workflows in the TheiaCoV Characterization Series for first-time analysis of data.
 They vary according to their input sequencing datatypes, supporting the following:

 * Illumina paired-end data (TheiaCoV_Illumina_PE_ workflow)
 * Illumina single-end data (TheiaCoV_Illumina_SE_ workflow)